 You can have counselling sessions with a partner, individually or in a group depending on your needs, treatment and the recommendation of the clinical consultants.
 It’s not just for those times when things go wrong.

 You’ll come across different kinds of counselling, depending on you, and where you are on your journey.
-We have two very experienced and fully qualified independent counsellors, Alison Cheatle and Hayley McCann.
+We have a very experienced and fully qualified independent counsellor Hayley McCann.
 This service is free of charge while undergoing a treatment cycle for individuals or couples.
 If you’d like to arrange counselling, or discuss your needs, please call on 0115 8961900.

 Implications counselling provides an emotionally safe place in which to reflect on and understand the proposed procedure, the variety of issues that may affect you, and the lasting implications for you and those close to you, both now and in the future.
 It takes into account the welfare and needs of the future child.
 It’s an opportunity to anticipate and plan for this conception and family formation.